We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Here are my thoughts on each dish:

-Low-Cal Ginger Rice Noodles: This was my favorite of the three as it featured fresh vegetables and was flavorful without being overly salty.
+Low Cal Ginger Rice Noodles: This was my favorite of the three because it featured fresh vegetables and was flavorful without being overly salty.
 With that said, the portion sizes were a bit small, and I decided to add pan-fried tofu for an extra boost of protein.
 I made this dish first and was so excited to get started that I spaced on taking a picture of the meal.

 Creamy Tomato Basil Tortelloni with Peas: It’s probably no surprise that this was a hit with the whole family.
 In particular, the basil pesto was well balanced and added a nice flavor kick.
 However, as with the Swedish Meatballs, the only vegetable was frozen peas, so I added leftover zucchini and peppers from my fridge to make the meal more nutritionally balanced.

-Dinnerly is a budget-friendly meal kit service offering flavorful meals to satisfy the whole family.
+Dinnerly is a budget-friendly meal kit service offering family-friendly flavors.

 Because many of the meals come with premade or premeasured ingredients, the recipes come together quickly and are a good fit for beginners or people who dislike cooking.